 Financial Literacy Matters – More Than Ever!

 Financial literacy helps us make informed financial decisions.
-It helps us manage our money when times are good and during crises, including the COVID-19 pandemic.
+It helps us manage our money when times are good and during crises.

 What is financial literacy?